AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 toc: true
 ---

+## What's new in Material Theme UI v8.3.1

+Another bugfix release.
+However this release includes a coupon for a 50% discount for Black Friday/Cyber Monday.
+You can find more information on the plugin page!

+### Fixes

+- Fix Selection Foreground color on Solarized Light
+- Improve contrast on some icons in Light Themes
+- Change Running widget background color from Accent to Highlight.
+- Make Notification tool window color the same as the Theme's notification color

+### Other

+- Add Black Friday discount to the plugin description

 ## What's new in Material Theme UI v7.14.0 / v8.2.0

 Another bug fix version for 2022.2/2022.3.
 This update fixes a few issues causing freezes or fatal errors, amongst others: